hyperledger/besu-docs/docs/HowTo/Interact/APIs/RPC-PubSub.md

 ## Unsubscribing

-To cancel a subscription, use the [subscription ID](#subscription-id) with `eth_unsubscribe`.
+To cancel a subscription, use the [subscription ID](#subscription-id) with `eth_unsubscribe` or `priv_unsubscribe`.
 Only the connection that created a subscription can unsubscribe from it.

+When cancelling a subscription for private logs, the privacy group ID must be specified.

-`eth_unsubscribe` returns `true` if subscription succuessfully unsubscribed; otherwise, returns an error.
+`eth_unsubscribe` and `priv_unsubscribe` return `true` if subscription succuessfully unsubscribed; otherwise, returns an error.

 !!!example